SamehaYahia1/Real-Time-Violence-Detection/README.md

 *   **Real-Time Data Pipeline:** Ingests live video streams and processes them into chunks for AI analysis using RabbitMQ and MinIO.

 *   **Real-Time Notifications:** Instantly notifies users when a violent incident is identified.
 *   **Microservice Architecture:** Uses separate containerized services for easier updates and scalable deployment.

-Handling camera streaming endpoints and coordinating with AI detection results
+*   **Camera Stream Coordination**: Handles camera streaming endpoints and synchronizes detected events from the AI services in real time.